 The base salary is determined by the Supervisory Board.

-The target STI is 100 percent of base salary for the CEO and 65 percent of base salary for any other member of the Board of Management.
-The STI is linked to financial targets (70 percent) and to individual and qualitative targets of the members of the Board of Management (30 percent).
+The target STI is 100% of base salary for the CEO and 65% of base salary for any other member of the Board of Management.
+The STI is linked to financial targets (70%) and to individual and qualitative targets of the members of the Board of Management (30%).
 Targets are determined annually by the Supervisory Board.
-In respect of the financial targets, the Supervisory Board choses two to three financial metrics and determines their relative weighting from the following list:
+In respect of the financial targets, the Supervisory Board chooses three to four financial metrics and determines their relative weighting from the following list:

 For each target, the Supervisory Board sets performance ranges each year.
-These performance ranges determine for each target and relevant part of the STI (i) the performance level below which no payouts are made, (ii) the performance level at which 100 percent payout is made and (iii) the performance level at which the maximum payout of 150 percent payout is capped.
-STI awards in aggregate will not exceed 150 percent of base salary for the CEO and 100 percent of base salary for any other member of the Board of Management.
+These performance ranges determine for each target and relevant part of the STI: (i) The performance level below which no payouts are made; (ii) The performance level at which 100% payout is made; and (iii) The performance level at which the maximum payout of 150% is made.
+STI awards in aggregate will not exceed 150% of base salary for the CEO, and 100% of base salary for any other member of the Board of Management.

-- 35 percent of the conditional grant of shares is dependent on AkzoNobel’s relative total shareholder return (TSR) performance compared with companies in a defined peer group
+- 35% of the conditional grant of shares is dependent on AkzoNobel’s relative total shareholder return (TSR) performance compared with companies in a defined peer group

-- 35 percent of the conditional grant of shares is dependent on the development in ROI during the performance period
+- 35% of the conditional grant of shares is dependent on the development in ROI during the performance period

-- The remaining 30 percent of the conditional grant of shares is dependent on AkzoNobel’s relative sustainability performance, measured as the company’s average position in the RobecoSAM ranking during the three-year performance period
+- 30% of the conditional grant of shares is dependent on AkzoNobel’s relative sustainability performance, measured as the company’s average position in the DJSI ranking during the three-year performance period

-For each of these performance criteria, the minimum vesting is 0 percent and the maximum at vesting is 150 percent of the relevant part of the conditional share grant.
+For each of these performance criteria, the minimum vesting is zero percent and the maximum vesting is 150% of the relevant part of the conditional share grant.
 Peer groups and vesting schemes are determined by the Supervisory Board.